 I received a call from a private fiduciary who was in charge of the estate of a little old lady who had no family.
 The trustee was her longtime neighbor, and he had no experience with real estate.
 He did his best to get educated about the real estate sales process, and the marketplace by looking at real estate websites like Zillow, Redfin, Realtor.com, etc. When I met with him, I was impressed with his newfound knowledge of the process and market data.
 We reviewed my market data, reviewed absorption graphs, discussed who the highest paying buyers are, and how they will likely react to the house.
 I determined the best way to market this house.
 But the seller did not want to list it for what he felt was way too high.
 We agreed to meet in the middle, a little lower than what I suggested.
 We received multiple offers, and he was able to sell to the highest bidder who just so happened to be a veteran.
 A few times a year, I have a seller who chooses a Veteran buyer.
 Veterans often do not have a large down payment, and their loans can have challenging underwriting, causing sellers to choose other buyers.
 Reference provided upon request.

 I received a call from an attorney about her client who could not sell their luxury compound in Los Angeles County.
-This multi-million dollar estate was being marketed for almost two years with a good local agent.
-They realized that the marketing was only reaching a limited pool of buyers, and certainly not the wealthy or international buyers.
+This multi-million-dollar estate was being marketed for almost two years with a good local agent.
+They realized that the marketing was only reached a limited pool of buyers, and certainly not the wealthy or international buyers.
 This property was 20,000 square feet of custom bliss: 2 master suites, lots of ensuites, offices, maids quarters, pools, garages, and everything you could ask for.
 The challenge was that the home didn’t fit in the neighborhood.
-It was almost 10 times larger than the average home.
-Also, it is always an uphill battle as the 2nd or 3rd agent hired.
+It was almost ten times larger than the average home.
+Also, it is always an uphill battle as the 2nd, or 3rd agent is hired.
 In this case, I was the 3rd agent hired, and the home had a very long marketing history on all the portals (which is impossible to erase, and it never helps when buyers can see that it has been on the market for years).
-It was a daunting challenge, and I focused not only on reinventing the marketing for the regional area, but also pushing this property to the national and international audience as never before.
-I was able to receive offers from local and international buyers who said they had never known of the home before, and they all said that they had been looking for real estate for years.
+It was a daunting challenge, and I focused on reinventing the marketing for the regional area and pushing this property to the national and international audience as never before.
+I received offers from local and international buyers who said they had never known of the home before, and they all said that they had been looking for real estate for years.
 Reference provided upon request.

 Let’s Position This House So We Look Like Professional Sellers